 Photo credit: Unsplash/Viktor Forgacs

-Moderator of the event: Angela Mauro, Special correspondent, Huffington Post
+Moderator of the event: Angela Mauro, Special correspondent on European affairs and political editor, Huffington Post

 Enrico Rossi, President of the Region of Tuscany and Vice-President of the PES Group in the European Committee of the Regions (CoR)